uoguelph-engg4450/F24-Group11-glances/README.rst

 ===============================
-Glances - An eye on your system (test)
+Glances - An eye on your system
 ===============================

 |  |pypi| |test| |contributors| |quality|